Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping: Introduction

-The remainder of this paper is organized as follows: In Sec.~\ref{sec_Sim}, numerical simulations are employed to investigate the deformation of an elastic arch loaded at its center on a frictional substrate~\cite{sano2017slip, yoshida2020mechanics}.
-We identify three distinct behaviors, which we classify into folding, unfolding, and pinning phases, based on the static friction coefficient $\mu$ and the opening angle $\Phi$ of the arc (see Fig. ~\ref{Fig1} (a)).
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec_Sim}, numerical simulations are employed to investigate the deformation of an elastic arch loaded at its center on a frictional substrate~\cite{sano2017slip, yoshida2020mechanics}.
+We identify three distinct behaviors, which we classify into folding, unfolding, and pinning phases, based on the static friction coefficient $\mu$ and the opening angle $2\Phi$ of the arc (see Fig.~\ref{Fig1} (a)).
 In Sec.~\ref{sec_Theory}, we develop an analytical theory based on Kirchhoff’s elastic rod theory~\cite{audoly2010elasticity} combined with a dry friction law~\cite{popov2010contact} and establish a linear response formula that quantitatively explains the mechanical phase diagram.
-In Sec.~\ref{sec_NL}, we numerically address a variety of morphological transitions observed in the highly nonlinear deformation regime.
-In Sec.~\ref{sec_Dis_Con}, we summarize our main results and discuss potential avenues for further research.
+In Sec.~\ref{sec_NL}, we numerically address various morphological transitions observed in a highly nonlinear deformation regime.
+In Sec.~\ref{sec_Dis_Con}, we summarize our main results and discuss potential avenues for future research.